sustrik/250bpm/blog:163/blog.md

 A short-sighted CVP politician may have focused only on winning one seat from FDP and achieving parity.
 The general secretary of CVP, Martin Rosenberg, however, realized that there's a different stable arrangement in sight, and, as it happened, one that was very compelling and had deep political logic.

-If FDP, CVP and SP each got two seats and SVP one seat, it would not only almost perfectly match the election results.
+If FDP, CVP and SP each got two seats and SVP one seat - an arrangement that would later become known as Magic Formula - it would not only almost perfectly match the election results.
 It would also address the two big splits in the Swiss society.
 First, it would mean that three federal councilors on the right (FDP and SVP) would be counterbalanced by two councilors on the left (SP).
 Second, the historically underrepresented Catholics (CVP), despite having just two seats, would become the balancing force between the right and the left.

 The problem remained of how to get there.